quicwg/base-drafts/draft-ietf-quic-transport.md

 max_ack_delay (0x000c):

-: An 8 bit unsigned integer value indicating the maximum amount of time in milliseconds an ACK frame will be delayed by a receiver.
+: An 8 bit unsigned integer value indicating the maximum amount of time in milliseconds by which it will delay sending of acknowledgments.
 If this value is absent, a default of 25 milliseconds is assumed.

 Either peer MAY advertise an initial value for the flow control on each type of stream on which they might receive data.
 Each of the following transport